 The kids' eyes lit up when we toured the factory with co-owner Clayton Bennett, whose passion for his work is highly evident.
 Bennetts produces some truly exquisite chocolates but our children were entranced by row upon row of chocolate bunnies and eggs as the factory was in full swing for Easter.

 For dinner we headed out to the Frog and Kiwi Restaurant, where the chef delivers classic, seasonal and degustation menus of beautifully cooked traditional French fare such as snails, rabbit and duck a l'orange in a cute little bistro.
 While they do kids' portions of what is on the menu, I was pleased to see they don't do nuggets and chips.

 With a few wineries around Mangawhai, we decided to check out Lochiel Estate the next day for a tasting.
 Here, they grow chardonnay, pinot gris, merlot, malbec and syrah over 4ha, with one of their notable wines being The Laird, an intriguing drop made from malbec in a port style.
 In a couple of days we barely scratched the surface of things to do in Mangawhai but a return visit is on the cards.
 I'd love another crack at the golf course.

 Revenge might be on the menu.

-Tideside Golf Retreat, Doris St, Mangawhai, ph (09) 294 8117 or 021 394 800.
+Where to stay: Tideside Golf Retreat, Doris St, Mangawhai, ph (09) 294 8117 or 021 394 800.
 Two-storey luxury beach house that sleeps up to eight people.
-Downstairs sleeps up to four people ($230 per night), upstairs sleeps up to four people and has a spa pool and deck with sea views ($350 per night).
-Whole house costs $580 per night.
+Downstairs sleeps up to four people, upstairs sleeps up to four people and has a spa pool and deck with sea views.
 Communal games room with pool, darts, table tennis and two kayaks.